anywhichway/thunderclap/README.md

 <a name="schema"></a>
 # Schema [top](#top)

-The use of schema is optional with Thuderclap.
+The use of schema is optional with Thunderclap.
 They can be used to validate data in all tiers of an application: browser, worker, or cloud.
 The built in classes `User`, `Position`, and `Coordinates` all have schema.
 If schema are present, they are automatically used to validate data prior to insert in the cloud.
 They can be optionally applied in the browser.

 Below is an example for `User`.
 Note, by convention Schema are attached to classes as a static property.

 ```
 User.schema = {